The Impact of the COVID-19 Supply Chain Disruption

 A supply chain disruption of this magnitude has impacted every industry across every geography.
 Though it's too soon to assess the full aftermath considering the pandemic is still impacting companies worldwide to some effect, the financial effects of COVID-19 and the resulting shortages have already been substantial.
 Supply chain leaders from seven impacted industries indicated in the Jabil and IndustryWeek survey that the pandemic was a turning point in their strategies.
 According to the survey, 66% of decision-makers said they diversified their supply base during the pandemic or have plans to do so.

 As we attempt to narrow the widening gap between supply and demand, we must first make our way through the continuing logistics deadlocks and commodity and labor shortages.
-These challenges have awoken the entire world to the fact that the global supply chain is not as resilient as they may have believed.
+These challenges have awoken the entire world to the fact that global supply chains are not as resilient as they may have believed.
 Resilient supply chains will be table stakes going forward.
 More survey respondents (27%) have implemented supply chain risk management technology than any other technology to improve their supply chain performance since the pandemic began.
 Risk management must be top of mind, with an integration of people, processes and technology.

 First, ensure you have two, three or even four approved suppliers for the commodities on your bill of materials.
 Engage experts, either in house or through a partnership, with the knowledge to assess the risk carried by each of your suppliers.
 Where are they located?
 How resilient is their supply chain?
 Then, invest in technology that gives you end-to-end visibility of your component or product.
 Just like you can pull up the Amazon app and see exactly how many stops away your package is, an intelligent supply chain platform can tell you where your product is in transit, how long it will be until it gets to the next location, where it is in the warehouse — whatever you may need to know to keep your customers informed and your supply chain moving.